 - 1. In the event of there being an oversubscription of applicants to the school, oversubscription criteria will be applied.
-Each school's oversubscription criteria can be found in Appendix A of this policy - 2.
-Each school will strive to accept all pupils who name the school in their EHC plan.
-If it is unclear whether a child meets the oversubscription criteria, the admission authority may request proof of address.
-This proof will not include any of the information detailed in 3.8 of this policy. - 3.
+Each school's oversubscription criteria can be found in Appendix A of this policy. - 2.
+Each school will accept all pupils who name the school in their Education Health Care Plan (EHCP).
+If it is unclear whether a child meets the oversubscription criteria, the admission authority may request proof of address. - 3.
 If there is a 'tie-breaker' between oversubscribed pupils, the school will follow a fair, clear and effective procedure by allocating the place to the pupil who lives closest to school. - 4.
-When formulating their admission arrangements, the admission authority will not carry out the following: - Place any conditions on the consideration of any application other than those in the oversubscription criteria published in their admission arrangements - Take into account any previous schools attended, unless it is a feeder school - Give priority to children whose parents rank preferred schools in their application - Give priority to children based on any practical or financial support their parents give to the school or associated parties (including any affiliated religious organisation) - Give priority to children according to the occupational, marital, financial or educational status of parents applying apart from where these factors determine a child's pupil premium eligibility, and for children whose parents work at school - Take account of reports from previous schools about children's past behaviour, attendance, attitude or achievement, or that of any other children in the family - Discriminate against any protected characteristic - Give priority based on a child's or their parents' past or present hobbies or activities - Interview children or parents - Request financial contributions as part of the admissions process - Request photographs of children apart from for proof of identity when sitting selection tests
+When formulating their admission arrangements, the admission authority will not carry out the following: - Place any conditions on the consideration of any application other than those in the oversubscription criteria published in their admission arrangements - Take into account any previous schools attended, unless it is a feeder school - Give priority to children whose parents rank preferred schools in their application

+- Give priority to children based on any practical or financial support their parents give to the school or associated parties (including any affiliated religious organisation) - Give priority to children according to the occupational, marital, financial or educational status of parents applying apart from where these factors determine a child's pupil premium eligibility, and for children whose parents work at school - Take account of reports from previous schools about children's past behaviour, attendance, attitude or achievement, or that of any other children in the family - Discriminate against any protected characteristic - Give priority based on a child's or their parents' past or present hobbies or activities - Interview children or parents - Request financial contributions as part of the admissions process - Request photographs of children apart from for proof of identity when sitting selection tests